 Suspension separates the student from the University for a specified period of time.
 Parents or guardians of dependent students receive written notification.
-Students may take classes at another school while suspended; however, only one course during each semester of the suspension period may transfer to Otterbein (the course and grade must meet existing transferability criteria.)
+Students may take classes at another school while suspended; courses may transfer to Otterbein if the course and grade meet existing transferability criteria.

 If the suspension is less than one academic year, the student may reenroll when this penalty has expired.
 Students who have been suspended for academic performance must first meet with the Assistant Dean for Student Success prior to enrolling for classes.
-If the suspension is for a full academic year or longer, the student may apply to the Admission

-Office for readmission when this penalty has expired.
+If the suspension is for a full academic year or longer, the student may apply to the Admission Office for readmission when this penalty has expired.
 Students who have been suspended for academic performance must first meet with the Assistant Dean for Student Success prior to applying for readmission.